 Students have access to behavioral health services at all rotation hubs.
 WellConnect may be accessed from any location at any time.
-The College has arranged for local providers to accept BCOM students for care.
+The College has arranged for local providers to accept Burrell College of Osteopathic Medicine students for care.
 Contact information is available from the Office of Student Affairs Website and from hub coordinators.